 The summer heat is a trigger for everyone’s least favorite weed: crabgrass.
 It grows quickly, so it it’s taking over your lawn, it's time to take control!
 Learn how to tell crabgrass apart from other common weeds so you can prevent it from spreading and put together a preventative battle plan.

 Crabgrass is a summer annual, which means it germinates fairly quickly in late spring when plants grow fast so it becomes fairly noticeable by mid-summer and thrives in the thick of the heat.
 Crabgrass usually invades thin and bare areas in your lawn, particularly along the edges of your plant beds and sidewalks.
-For our Florida friends, keep in mind that crabgrass pretty much thrives all year long due Florida’s naturally hot climate.
+For our Florida residents, keep in mind that crabgrass pretty much thrives all year long due Florida’s naturally hot climate.

-The most distinguishing characteristic of crabgrass are its tillers, which typically grow flat instead of upright.
+The most distinguishing characteristic of crabgrass is its blades, which typically grow flat instead of upright.
 This also sheds some light on the name, as the weed often resembles a gangly bunch of crab legs sprawling out from the center.

-Sometimes, it might be difficult to tell crabgrass apart from the grass in your lawn.
-But there are a few key differences to spot the weed.
-Here’s what to look for:
+Sometimes, it might be difficult to tell crabgrass apart from the grass in your lawn, but there are a few key differences to spot the weed.
+Here’s what to look for to identify crabgrass:

 - Leaves that are a lighter shade of green than the surrounding turf